-When the total load exceeds 195 kg (430 lb), including weight of operator, passengers, cargo, accessories and, if applicable, trailer tongue weight, inflate the tires according to load, refer to SPECIFICATIONS.
+When the total load exceeds 195 kg (430 lb), including weight of operator, passenger, cargo, accessories and, if applicable, trailer tongue weight, inflate the tires according to load, refer to SPECIFICATIONS.

-NOTE: When carrying passengers or heavy loads readjust suspension accordingly.
+NOTE: When carrying a passenger or heavy loads readjust suspension accordingly.